 B-complex vitamins at twice the recommended daily allowance are given parenterally for the first 3 days, usually with vitamin A, phosphorus, zinc, manganese, copper, iodine, fluoride, molybdenum, and selenium.

 Because absorption of oral iron is poor in children with PEU, oral or IM iron supplementation may be necessary.

 Parents are taught about nutritional requirements.

 Underlying disorders should be treated.
 For example, if AIDS or cancer results in excess cytokine production, megestrol acetate or medroxyprogesterone may improve food intake.
-However, because these drugs dramatically decrease testosterone in men (possibly causing muscle loss), testosterone should be replaced.
-Because these drugs can cause adrenal insufficiency, they should be used only short-term (< 3 months).
+However, because these medications dramatically decrease testosterone in men (possibly causing muscle loss), testosterone should be replaced.
+Because these medications can cause adrenal insufficiency, they should be used only short-term (< 3 months).

 An orexigenic medication, such as the cannabis extract dronabinol, should be given to patients with anorexia when no cause is obvious or to patients at the end of life when anorexia impairs quality of life.
 An anabolic steroid (eg, testosterone enanthate, nandrolone) or growth hormone can benefit patients with cachexia due to renal failure and possibly older patients (eg, by increasing lean body mass or possibly by improving function).